PeeringDB Product Committee

 All other PeeringDB projects also go through this issue board to decide on priority.
-For example, when something for peeringdb-py goes into a sprint, an issue will be made on the peeringdb-py project, and pulled it into that board.
+For example, when something for peeringdb-py goes into a sprint, an issue will be made on the peeringdb-py project and accessed by the main board.

 Done means the issue is completed in development and will be pushed to beta for review.
 Issues are not Closed until they are deployed to production

 - Karthik Arumugham

 - Greg Hankins

 - Eric Loos

 - Kay Rechthien

 - Bijal Sanghani